SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 as part of a single action.
 (``if`` and ``while`` statements are described in more detail in :doc:`ControlFlow`.)

-Optional bindings for the ``if`` statement are written in the following form:
+You write optional bindings for the ``if`` statement in the following form:

 .. syntax-outline::